syricano/project2/README.md

 - POsitioned below choices area and prints the winner of the game.

-### Game Rules
-- a Button that can be clicked to show the user games rules.
-- It can be popped up and hide the content.
 ### Play Again
 - Play Again button to keep playing.